 www.hsa.ky/events-classes

-The Sickle Cell Support Group offers a safe and welcoming space for people living with sickle cell disease and their families to share experiences and receive support.
-The group usually meets several times a year in the Hibiscus Conference Room at HSA, and meetings are open to the public.
-Participants can receive emotional support, learn about managing the condition, ask questions of healthcare professionals, and connect with others who understand their journey.
+This group offers a safe and welcoming space for individuals living with sickle cell disease to come together, share experiences and receive support.
+They usually meet three times a year in the Hibiscus Conference Room at HSA (Anthony S. Eden Hospital) and it is organised by the Genetic Coordinator/Counsellor in the HSA Public Health Department.
+The meetings are open to the public, and they encourage all interested individuals to attend.
+These meetings provide emotional and social support, and offer a place where useful information about managing sickle cell disease can be shared.
 For more details, do not hesitate to contact the Genetics Coordinator or email Cynthia.Powell@hsa.ky.

 United Against Bullying Foundation